cjrh/deadpool/README.rst

             print("Oh no someone killed my task!")

-As long as the OOM killer terminates the subprocess (and not the main process), which is likely because it'll be your subprocess that is using too much memory, this will not hurt the pool, and it will be able to receive and process more tasks.
+As long as the OOM killer terminates merely a subprocess (and not the main process), which is likely because it'll be your subprocess that is using too much memory, this will not hurt the pool, and it will be able to receive and process more tasks.
 Note that this event will show up as a ``ProcessError`` exception when accessing the future, so you have a way of at least tracking these events.